LiveDuo/destack-starter/README.md

 Deploy it to the cloud with [Vercel](https://vercel.com/new) ([Documentation](https://nextjs.org/docs/deployment)).

-If you need to deploy it with `index.html`, export it with:
+Export the project to static HTML with:
 ```sh
 npm run export
 ```